We just got the following email (and have received several like it over the years)

 Technique is super important for the UCAT, but technique is something you can learn in quite a short amount of time (check out our tutorials on UCAT Ninja, or come along to our UCAT Crash Course if you’re interested in learning it in an efficient fashion).

 And then we come to practice.
 But practice is subject to significant diminishing returns (ie: there isn’t a linear relationship between ‘amount of time spent practising’ and ‘score on the UCAT’).
 So practicing UCAT questions for 2 years might well not get you a higher score than someone who only practised for 2 weeks.

 That’s why spending 2 years preparing for the UCAT probably won’t work.
 And even if our reasoning above is completely flawed and preparing for 2 years for the UCAT is a surefire way to get a high score, it’s probably the wrong thing to be doing.
-When you’re applying to medicine, you need to do a hell of a lot more than just the UCAT – you need work experience, volunteering, decent exam grades, a strong extra-curricular profile, and generally be a friendly person at interview.
-Therefore, if you’re thinking about medicine and you’ve got 2 years to go, your time is far, far better spent on those things than on trying to prepare for the UCAT, which is a very small part of the application process.
+When you’re applying to medicine or dentistry, you need to do a hell of a lot more than just the UCAT – you need work experience, volunteering, decent exam grades, a strong extra-curricular profile, and generally being a friendly person at the interview.
+Therefore, if you’re thinking about medicine/dentistry and you’ve got 2 years to go, your time is far, far better spent on those things than on trying to prepare for the UCAT, which is a very small part of the application process.